The Urgent Need for Probation and Parole Reform

 Elected Prosecutors Offer Insight into Prosecution’s Changing Landscape and Opportunities for Reform

-In December 2018, newly elected and veteran prosecutors came together for FJP’s annual convening.
+DEC.
+7, 2018 – Newly elected and veteran prosecutors came together for FJP’s annual convening.
 Over the two-day meeting, prosecutors heard from experts, advocates and people with lived experience in the criminal justice system, to identify challenges and forge solutions for advancing reform within their jurisdictions.
 Additionally, attendees held a press conference to reflect on the changing landscape within the field of prosecution and to share a new vision to guide the work of 21st Century prosecutors committed to common-sense, compassionate criminal justice reforms.
 Read the release.

 “In too many instances, the system has shown itself to be inflexible in a way that compounds inequities and has locked far too many people into a cycle of incarceration.
 Now, we are seeing a bipartisan shift in thinking, with bold leaders from across the political spectrum coming together to create a more equitable and fair system that promotes safer, healthier communities.”